 Moonlight photography is both simple and rewarding.
-In my “Shoot the Moon” article that appeared in the April 2010 Outdoor Photographer magazine, I shared my exposure recipe and a few tips to ensure moonlight success.
-This post summarizes the moonlight material from that article.
+In my “Shoot the Moon” article that appeared in the April 2010 Outdoor Photographer magazine, I shared my exposure recipe and some simple tips to ensure moonlight success.
+This post summarizes and updates the moonlight insights from that article.

 Equipment for moonlight photography

 At the very least you need a tripod sturdy enough to support your camera and lens.
 And while some point-and-shoot cameras are capable of the necessary exposure settings, I highly recommend a mirrorless or DSLR camera for the exposure control it allows, its ease of use in difficult conditions, and (especially) the ability to perform in low light.